callahantiff/PheKnowLator/README.rst

 *PREPROCESS DATA:*

-* Create Mapping, Filtering, and Labeling Data: The `data_preparation.ipynb`_ assists with the downloading and processing of all data needed to help build the knowledge graph.
+* *Create Mapping, Filtering, and Labeling Data*: The `data_preparation.ipynb`_ assists with the downloading and processing of all data needed to help build the knowledge graph.

 *DOWNLOAD DATA:*

-* Download Ontologies: Downloads ontologies with or without imports from the `ontology_source_list.txt`_ file.
+* *Download Ontologies*: Downloads ontologies with or without imports from the `ontology_source_list.txt`_.
 Metadata information from each ontology is saved to `ontology_source_metadata.txt`_ directory.

-* Download Edge Data: Downloads data that is used to create connections between ontology concepts treated as classes and instance data from the `edge_source_list.txt`_ file.
+* *Download Edge Data*: Downloads data that is used to create connections between ontology concepts treated as classes and instance data from the `edge_source_list.txt`_ file.
 Metadata information from each source is saved to `edge_source_metadata.txt`_ directory.

 STEP 3: Process Ontology Data and Build Edge Lists